EMitchell44/brainf_ck_interpreter/README.md

   ```[``` : Skip to the matching ```]``` instruction if the byte at the data pointer is zero.
   ```]``` : Go back to the matching ```[``` instruction if the byte at the data pointer is not zero.

 All other characters are ignored.
-These eight commands are enough to make the language Turing complete; theoretically, Brainfuck can be used to compute any function, given enough memory.
+These eight instructions are enough to make the language Turing complete; theoretically, Brainfuck can be used to compute any function, given enough memory.

 ### Using This Interpreter
 Though most Brainfuck compilers and interpreters start with an array of 30,000 cells, this interpreter creates cells on the fly as needed.